Bring your C++ Application to the Web with Web Assembly

 $ vi build_js.py

-And make the following changes in it (leave the rest of the options unchanged):
+Make the following changes (leave the rest unchanged):

 -DWITH_JPEG=ON